-War with Indira
+Birth of Raghu and War with Lord Indira

-Raghu thundered ‘King of Heaven, always foremost to accept the sacred rites, how should you impede the Yahya stealing away my Sire, the last one needed for the rite to conclude, the one under my custody?
-King of Heaven, Your act betray the act of an noble guardian.
-You shall be condemned by nature for this treacherous act of stealing a sacrificial Sire.
-O, highest lord of Heaven, be considerate to unshackle the Sire and and allow heaven’s bliss befall on my father, lest you shall remain a sinner for ever’
+Raghu thundered ‘Oh King of heaven, the one who accept the oblations in the sacred rites, how would you impede the Yahya by stealing away my sire (horse), the last one needed for the rite to conclude and the one under my custody?
+Oh, King of heaven, your act betray the act of an noble guardian.
+You shall be condemned by nature for this treacherous act of stealing a sacrificial sire.
+O, highest lord of heaven, be considerate to unshackle the sire and allow heaven’s bliss befall on my father, lest you shall remain a sinner for ever’

-My son, listen further.
+Amazed at the boldness of Raghu, Indira restrained his chariot to reply ‘Oh, noble prince of Kshatriya Kingdom, you speak well, but remember, when one seek to rob the fame of another, in all fairness another whose fame stand in risk (meaning Indira’s fame will lower), shall impede the act of his foe at any cost, lest the fame would fade away from him.
+Your father’s ceremony (meaning performing Ashwametha Yahya) if allowed to conclude shall ruin my fame as Lord of lords, and thus me left with nothing but to impede the Yahya’.
+Devendra continued ‘My son, listen further.
 Lord Vishnu reign supreme as Purushothama, Lord Siva as Thrayambaka and I hold the title Sadakrutha, lord of hundred sacrificial rites.
-When each one long to keep their fame and title unblemished, expect me alone not to lose it, and therefore I advise you to desist from the vain attempt to win back the Sire which I am taking to save my title.
-Do not tread the path of Sage Sagara’s sons who perished chasing sage Kapila.
-Still if you desire to pursue, pull out your stock and the choice then shall be nothing but war with me’.
+When each one long to keep their fame and title unblemished, unscratched, how would you expect me alone to lose it and give it to another on a platter to others?
+I advise you to desist from the vain attempt to win back the sire which I am taking to save my title.
+Do not tread the path of Sage Sagara’s sons who perished while chasing sage Kapila.
+Still if you desire to pursue, pull out your stock and the choice then there shall be nothing left but engage in war with me’.

 Like the bees that swarm the thickly round honeycombs, kingdoms from Bengal to Kalinga were smoked out.
-Even those opposed his command beyond Mahindra Mountain were subdued one by one.
+Even those opposed his command beyond Mahindra mountain were subdued one by one.
 Wings clipped Kings were set free once they bowed like reeds and poured their wealth under his feet.
 Raghu’s glory continued to spread even in south when king after kings fell beyond river Kaveri under the swiftly moving steeds of the King, and wherever he marched, mighty pillars of victory were hoisted.

 After plunging countries from Persia to Kashmir, the lawful triumphant King returned home and performed Visvajit Yahya and lavishly feasted and gifted the invitees and gathered guest who sought alms.
 Thus the wealth he carefully accumulated from several corners of the land with his might melted soon in his acts of philanthropy and coffer dried up as fast as it swelled ultimately leaving nothing to gift except an earthen pot when Sage Kaustsa visited him seeking alms.